bosgnoom/ansible-pis/README.md

 - `git add .`: Will add all untracked files
 - `git commit -a -m <message>`: Commit changes
 - `git push`: "Save" repository to remote server(s)
+- `git init`: Make a git repository in the currect directory

 ## Generate SSH key
 To be deployed to all of the Raspberry Pi's.
 As my ssh key is already in place,